MicrosoftDocs/memdocs/memdocs/intune/configuration/vpn-settings-ios.md

 ## Automatic VPN

-- **Type of automatic VPN**: Select the VPN type you want to use: No VPN, on-demand VPN, or per-app VPN:
+- **Type of automatic VPN**: Select the VPN type you want to configure: On-demand VPN or per-app VPN:

   - **Not configured** (default): Intune doesn't change or update this setting.
   - **On-demand VPN**: On-demand VPN uses rules to automatically connect or disconnect the VPN connection.
 When your devices attempt to connect to the VPN, it looks for matches in the parameters and rules you create, such as a matching domain name.
 If there's a match, then the action you choose runs.